-A French nun survived the Spanish flu and both world wars.
-Now she’s beaten covid-19 days before she turns 117.
+Nun who survived flu pandemic, both world wars and coronavirus celebrates 117th birthday with red wine

 Tavella told the newspaper that the nun is very sociable and enjoys listening to music.

-As for her 117th birthday on Thursday, Tavella told Reuters that Sister André is “very calm” and “looking forward to celebrating.”
-He added that the gathering will be small given covid risks.
+As for her 117th birthday on Thursday, Tavella told Reuters the gathering will be small given the risks of the coronavirus.

 “She’s been very lucky,” Tavella said.